What part of grip mounting is most important?

 How is your Frame Repair Tap (oversize) different than other taps?
 It saves a step and assures the proper size of hole.
 It will cut the same size threads as similar taps, but it has a special grind on the end that reams the hole to the proper size prior to cutting the threads.
 There is no need to use a drill to size the hole before tapping.
 As with any tap, a guide should be used to hold it perpendicular to the frame.

 When should I use Repair (oversize) Hex Drive Bushings?
 These bushings have a larger external thread and are used to repair a stripped frame.
-The proper tap is required to cut the oversize threads.
+Only use them if you have stripped threads in your frame.
+A special tap is required to cut the oversize threads.
 Our Oversize Tap is an excellent tool with our special reamer grind that sizes the hole before cutting the threads.

 What is different about the Challis Bushing Extractors?
 Our extractors are firmly attached to the bushing with a grip screw prior to removing the bushing.
-They will remove most bushings even if staked or installed with Loctite. ait is a patented design.
+They will remove most bushings even if staked or installed with Loctite.
+They are patented.

 Will the Challis Slim Bushing Extractor remove all slim bushings?
 It will remove most slim bushings, but if the bushing is less than 0.060” (~1/16”) above the frame, it will not remove them.
 They will not remove VZ Grips® universal bushings which have a non standard slot size.
-We can modify the extractor to accommodate shorter bushings.
-Please phone if you need a modified extractor.
+Use my Colt Defender Bushing Extractor for removing super-short bushings.

 Will the Challis Bushing Extractors remove all slotted bushings?
-There are some bushings that have a narrower slot than a standard 1911 grip bushing.
+There are some bushings (VZ Universal) that have a narrower slot than a standard 1911 grip bushing.
 If the slot is narrower than 0.045”, our extractors will not work.
-The slim extractor should be used to remove bushings less than standard height (~0.170” above the frame).
-Bushings less than 0.060” (~1/16”) cannot be removed with our slim extractor, however we can modify the extractor to accommodate shorter bushings.
-Please phone if you need a modified extractor.
+The full size extractor should be used for full size (standard) bushings, which stand ~0.170” above the frame).
+The slim extractor should be used to remove slim bushings which stand about ~0.060" (1/16)above the frame.
+Bushings less than 0.060”, such as are used on the Colt Defender, cannot be removed with our slim extractor, Use my Colt Defender Bushing Extractor for these super-short bushings.

 Why is the Slim Hex Drive Bushing so much taller than the common slim bushing?
 One reason is that it has to be taller in order to have a sufficient hex to transfer the installation/removal torque.
 The fact is that most slim bushings are too short to properly support the mounted grips.
 This is because the typical counterbore on the bottom of the grip is about 1/16” deep and the typical slim bushing is about 1/16” tall.
 This leaves little or no overlap to resist side loads applied to the grips during discharge.
-If the bushing doesn’t extend a material distance into the through bore, the grip screws have to carry the load; something they were never intended to do.
+If the bushing doesn’t extend a material distance into the through bore the grip screws have to carry the load which they are not intended to do.
 Unless a grip is less than about 0.185” thick, our Slim Hex Drive Bushings are far superior to a standard slim bushing.
 The most common slim grips are about 0.190” thick.

 Is it necessary to remove staking or heat Loctite in order to remove standard 1911 bushings?
 The Challis Bushing Extractor will remove most bushings that have been staked or installed with Loctite.
 In some cases a bushing will need to be heated to soften the Loctite in order to remove it.
 Caution should be used when removing staked bushings from an aluminum frame as the threads in the frame can be damaged...if you are unsure, it is safest to seek help from a pistolsmith familiar with 1911s.